openenglishbible/Open-English-Bible/README.md

 This source tree contains:

-final-usfm/
+usfm/
 The final generated usfm.
 This is probably what you want if you want to use the OEB's usfm files.
+The subdirectories are release/ which has the books in the OEB release, and development/ which has all books, no matter how partial or rough.

 source/
 These are the source files we are working from.
 They are USFM files with a layer of markup to handle variations.